The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/intermediate-guide.md

 * **Harvest Moon** is your first line of uptime defense.
 You only get one in any encounter where the boss doesn't leave the arena for 5s or more and using it to maintain uptime is crucial.
 It is an instant cast and is 800p, meaning that using it at any point in the fight will always be a gain.
 * Perfectio is your second line of uptime defense and arguable the most complicated piece.
 In standard burst sequences, Perfectio can be brought outside of the burst for potential uptime gains within 30s of the final Communio.
 By using Perfectio instead of Harpe, you more-or-less secure a combo action which will net you anywhere from 132-330p.
 * Enhanced Harpe is another great option just because its instant cast and will allow for more mobility.
 You get this from simply using Hell's Ingress or Hell's Regress which are both great tools for maintaining uptime.
 * Hard-cast Harpe - Sometimes the teleport skills go to far, or the downtime is extended and we will have to utilize hardcast Harpe.
-This isn't to terribly difficult with its short cast time.
+This isn't too terribly difficult with its short cast time.

 #### Perfectio Ranged Flex